MrHopee/MrHopee/README.md

 - 👋 Hi, I’m @MrHopee
-- 👀 I’m interested in computer games and programming
+- 👀 I’m interested in computer games
-- 🌱 I’m currently learning programming on university 4th grade
+- 🌱 I’m currently working on game development
-- 📫 You can reach me with umut.c.2002@hotmail.com
+- 📫 You can reach me with mrhope362@gmail.com

 <!---
 MrHopee/MrHopee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.